 To get a sense of your economic damages, add up all of the bills, medical or otherwise, that you have because of the accident.
 Lost wages, physical therapy expenses, and attorney fees can often be included in your recovery.
 These costs will typically increase until you have fully healed from your accident (if possible).

 It can be difficult to determine the appropriate amount of economic damages you deserve.
 Sometimes, it requires expert help.
 Having the guidance of an experienced personal injury attorney can benefit you greatly.
-If you have questions about how much your case is worth, call us at The Bradley Law Firm for help.
+If you have questions about how much your case is worth, call us at Bradley Law Personal Injury Lawyers for help.

 Get Your Legal Questions Answered in a Free Consultation Today

 If you were injured in an accident, you probably have questions about what to do next.
 Contact our personal injury law firm Bradley Law Personal Injury Lawyers or call (314) 400-0000 for a free consultation to discuss your case.
 We will help you understand your case’s value and come up with a strategy to recover damages from your injuries.